anup-cloudguru/foundational-linux-training-projects/README.md

 # Linux Training Projects

 This repository, **linux-training-projects**, is a comprehensive collection of projects and exercises inspired by the *"Complete Linux Training Course to Get Your Dream IT Job 2024"* by **Imran Afzal**.
 The purpose of this repository is to document my journey of learning and practical application of Linux fundamentals.
-Through this project, I aim to build a solid foundation in Linux, preparing for real-world scenarios and enhancing my cloud engineering skills.
+Through this project, I aim to build a solid foundation in Linux, preparing for real-world scenarios and enhancing my skills.

 ## Key Objectives:
 1. **Virtual Machine Setup**: Instructions for setting up and configuring virtual machines using VirtualBox for hands-on practice.
 This foundational step ensures a functional environment for learning and executing Linux commands and configurations.